attityde/hallo-world/README.md

 This is for ideas and just the first repository
 Hallo there!

 I'm trying to know GitHub.
-I'm gonne use in my company.
+I'm gonna use in my company.